forwarder/meteor-wizard/README.md

 * `steps`: Required.
 A list of steps for this wizard.
   * `id`: Required.
 Id of the step, also used for the route parameter.
   * `title`: Optional.
 The title displayed in the breadcrumbs.
-  * `template`: Required.
-Template for this step, be sure to setup an AutoForm in the template.
+  * `template`: Optional.
+Uses a default template with a quickform if not set.
+  * `schema`: Optional.
+Only required if don't use a custom template.
-  * `formId`: Required.
+  * `formId`: Optional.
 The AutoForm form id used in the template.
+Appends '-form' to the step.id if not set.
 Used to attach submit handlers and retreive the step data.
   * `onSubmit`: Optional.
 This function is executed after the form is submitted and validates. `this` references to the AutoForm instance.
 Shows the next step by default.
 Parameters:
       * `data`: The current step data.
       * `wizard`: The wizard instance.